Hamburger

 Indemnification based on the claimant's damages in case of a labor lawsuit, plus a recommendation that the employer takes action.

-The law establishes parameters that must be observed by the judges when rendering a decision.
-The maximum indemnity amount cannot exceed 50 times the amount paid by the social security system benefits to the worker – the cap is BRL276,565.
+The law 13,467 establishes parameters that must be observed by the judges when determining the indemnification for moral damages.
+According to this law, the maximum indemnity amount cannot exceed 50 times the amount paid by the social security system benefits to the worker.
 However, recent case law has fixed amounts above this limit as certain labor judges consider the limit for moral indemnifications unconstitutional.

 Unfair dismissal